HATipsByLarry/LD2410-Zones/README.md

 ![ld2410c zones distance](https://github.com/HATipsByLarry/LD2410-Zones/assets/49766850/eabc0fe5-1bcf-41be-8ef1-5da76bb94bcb)

-Step 3: Type in the Radar Max Move box type in the measurement you made for zone 1.
+Step 3: In the Radar Max Move box type in the measurement you made for zone 1.
 This is in milimeters so if you measured in inches conert the measure first.

 Step 4: Repeat step 3 for zone 2 and zone 3.